smlhelp/book/src/concepts/functors.md

 ## Functors: Syntactic Sugar

-The New Jersey implementation of Standard ML (SML/NJ, the one you are likely using) offers some "syntactic sugar" with respect to functors.
+SML offers some "syntactic sugar" for functor arguments, allowing us to (seemingly) parameterize them by terms other than structures.
 It is a little unsavory to have to hard code the limit of the `BoundedStack` within the functor itself, rather than having it be parameterized by the limit itself, so we can actually also write the following: